malcolmvr/multi_rake/README.rst

 1) if stopwords are specified, then they will be used
 2) if language is specified, then built-in stopwords for this language will be used, if there are no built-in stopwords --> 4
-3) if language is not specified, then `cld2 <https://pypi.org/project/cld2-cffi/>`_ will try to determine language --> 2
+3) if language is not specified, then `langdetect <https://pypi.org/project/langdetect/>`_ will try to determine language --> 2
 4) stopwords are generated from :code:`text` and :code:`text_for_stopwords`

 We generate stopwords by creating frequency distribution of words in text and filtering them with parameters :code:`generated_stopwords_percentile`, :code:`generated_stopwords_max_len`, :code:`generated_stopwords_min_freq`.
 We won't be able to generate them perfectly but it is rather easy to find articles and prepositions, because usually they consist of 3-4 characters and appear frequently.
 These stopwords, coupled with punctuation delimiters, enable us to get decent results for languages we don't understand.